crazychenz/vinnie.work/website/blog/2022-12-16-nginx-package-caching.md

 ## Different Expirations For Same Endpoint

-Naively, I was clipping along with all of this until I tried the following configuration:
+Naively, when I was clipping along with all of this, I tried the following configuration:

 ```conf
   location /cache/ {